 When I started building my coffee bar I knew there would be a few things I’d want to add to make every type of coffee and tea.
 I also wanted to have everything together, from sugar to coffee pods, so it was all accessible from the coffee bar.

 You can buy pre-ground packages of espresso beans, but I swear nothing wakes me up in the morning quicker than throwing a bunch of beans in my coffee grinder.
 Not only does it perk up your senses when you’re feeling sleepy, but you know your cup of coffee will taste amazing because the beans are freshly ground.

-If you grind up a lot of beans every morning, look for a coffee grinder with room like the Bodum Bistro Electric Burr Coffee Grinder.
-It has 14 settings so you can choose your grind, and there’s a lot of space for beans in the top reservoir.
+If you grind up a lot of beans every morning, look for a coffee grinder with extra room.
+Some types have up to 14 settings so you can choose your grind, and with a larger grinder there will be a lot of space for beans in the top reservoir.

 Add a milk frother

-If you have an espresso machine you might not think a milk frother is an accessory you need, but a milk frother like the Breville Milk Frother is designed specifically to make perfectly creamy, hot milk every time you turn it on.
-With induction heating there’s no room for error, and it’s versatile enough to steam milk for your latte, hot chocolate, or hot glass of London fog.
+If you have an espresso machine you might not think a milk frother is an accessory you need, but they are designed specifically to make perfectly creamy, hot milk every time you turn it on.
+Some types offer induction heating there’s no room for error, and they are versatile enough to steam milk for your latte, hot chocolate, or hot glass of London fog.

 Electric kettles heat up water fast

 I’ll start my day with coffee, but I always end it with tea.
 My kids and I have a ritual where tea time is around 4 pm, and it’s become easier to make tea since we added an electric kettle to our coffee bar.